Code-4-Community/learning-resources/docs/week-3.md

 This word is probably one that you have heard whenever Web Development has been the topic of conversation and now you will get to learn about this awesome tool.

+## Basic Plan & Topics Covered
+- React
+    - What is React?
+    - Why is React something we use?
+    - A look at a React file
+- Components
+    - What is component?
+    - How do we use components?
+- Props
+    - What are props?
+    - Why do we use props?
+    - How do we use props?
+- State Management
+    - What is managing state?
+    - useState Hook
+- Typescript
+    - Why use Typescript?
+    - Typing in React
+- Material UI
+    - What is Material UI?
+    - How to use Material UI
+    - Styling in Material UI

 ## React
-Our good friend John wants to make an interactive user interface for his website but does not want to go through the whole process of Creating an HTML layout and then applying a CSS stylesheet and finally adding in Javascript functionality and liveliness.
+Our good friend John wants to make an interactive user interface for his website but does not want to go through the whole process of creating an HTML layout and then applying a CSS stylesheet and finally adding in Javascript functionality and liveliness.
 If only there was a simple library that can do all of this for us and more.......oh wait there is.
 It is called React and it is dope.

 ### What is React?
 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex User Interfaces from small and isolated pieces of code called “components”.
+It lets you compose complex User Interfaces from small and isolated pieces of code called “components.”
 React basically will build you a website out of pure Javascript!
 It combines HTML tags in the form of JSX, CSS files and good old JS logic to produce a masterpiece.

 ### Why is React better than plain old HTML/CSS/JS combo?
 Well React is just a Javascript Library which requires less knowledge and understanding of other frameworks.
-In addition, React makes it easy for developers to manipulate and work with the DOM with the help of a virtual browser.
+In addition, React makes it easy for developers to manipulate and work with the DOM.
+The DOM stands for the Document Object Model and is what connects the browser and the HTML code.
-The virtual browser bridges the gap between the developer and the browser (the actual one).
 Lastly, React uses a type of code called **declarative code**.
 Declarative code describes the end result, but does not act as a step-by-step guide of how to do it.
 In practice, that means declarative code is lightweight, easier to understand and change, and has fewer bugs.
-However, declarative code is not so good preventing errors which is why we use Typescript to help prevent errors that may break our application.
+However, declarative code is error prone which is why we use Typescript to help prevent these errors that may break our application.

 ### What a file looks like that incorporates React
 Let us call this file LuckyNum.tsx (.tsx refers to the file being a typescript file).